seasalt-ai/newweb/deploy/README.md

    3:29:04 PM: Execution timed out after 18m0.086512608s 3:29:04 PM: Failing build: Failed to build site 3:29:08 PM: Finished processing build request in 18m32.983s

+   Need to manually request build time limit increase on the forum

+For  ./deploy/deploy-cloudflare.sh --skip-build --prod:

+The logic for handling the --skip-build flag is not implemented correctly for either production or preview deployments.
+The script calls vercel --yes or vercel --prod --yes regardless of the flag, which always triggers a remote build on Vercel's servers and ignores the local dist/ folder.

+To deploy a pre-built site to Vercel, you must use the --prebuilt flag.
+This is more complex as it requires the content to be in a specific .vercel/output directory structure.

+As it stands, the --skip-build flag is misleading and non-functional.
+I recommend either fully implementing the --prebuilt logic or removing the --skip-build option from this script to avoid confusion.

 ## Overview